thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

 ### `StopBroadcasting(callback)`

-This method stops advertising or broadcasting of its availability.
+This method stops broadcasting of its availability.

 #### Arguments: